EeToSe/Archived-EeToSe.github.io/docs/linux/environment_setup.md

 * Download vlc and open "sharing via WIFI"
 * Open PC browser with the url providerd and drop your files
-* Open FIles in ios and check files in the vlc folder A more technical method to try [here] (https://www.addictivetips.com/ubuntu-linux-tips/transfer-files-from-linux-to-ios-wirelessly/).
+* Open FIles in ios and check files in the vlc folder A more technical method to try [here](https://www.addictivetips.com/ubuntu-linux-tips/transfer-files-from-linux-to-ios-wirelessly/).

 ### Use icloud drive